ctm/mb2-doc/src/esoterica/sevens-rule/penalty.md

 ## Sevens Rule Penalty

-The penalty itself is simple, too:
+The penalty is:

-> After violating the Sevens Rule, a player will not win any more from further action in that hand.
+> After violating the Sevens Rule, further action from that player,
+> for the remainder of that hand, will be lost or returned.
+It will
+> never increase the amount to be won above the amount to be won
+> pre-violation.

 If a player checks a seven and subsequently folds or loses the hand, there is no penalty, because that player would not win anything